-We are currently accepting applications for the 2021-22 Teaching Fellows season on a rolling basis.
+We are currently accepting pre-registrations for the 2022-23 Teaching Fellows season on a rolling basis.
 Availability is limited and space is not guaranteed before receipt of your program deposit.

 You'll be taken to an external application site

 The Israel Teaching Fellows program is a unique opportunity and privilege.
 But, like any paid position in education, there are some steps to get there.
 Here's what you can expect!

 We’ll connect with you via email to set up a brief initial conversation with a NEXT Coordinator so that you can get to know us and we can get to know you.

 We'll invite you to complete the full Fellows application.

 Once your application is completed and reviewed, we'll schedule a formal Fellow nomination interview.

 You'll be invited to submit completed health forms, a background check, resume, and passport copy

 At this point, you may be formally accepted as a Teaching Fellow and will be asked to submit a non-refundable $300 USD program deposit to hold your spot.

 Complete the Masa grant application, which is what subsidizes the rest of the program cost.
 The grant application typically opens in late spring.